python/peps/docs/rendering_system.rst

 Configuration is stored in three files:

-- ``conf.py`` contains the majority of the Sphinx configuration
+- ``peps/conf.py`` contains the majority of the Sphinx configuration
-- ``contents.rst`` contains the compulsory table of contents directive
+- ``peps/contents.rst`` contains the compulsory table of contents directive
 - ``pep_sphinx_extensions/pep_theme/theme.conf`` sets the Pygments themes

 The configuration: